 The personal brand is not just about goods and services.
 It usually begins with a quality or attribute associated with the individual.
-In crafting the personal brand, finding and using the “voice of your brand” is helpful.
-Read: What is your Brand Voice?
+In crafting a personal brand, finding and using the “voice of your brand” is helpful.

 Why obtain a registered trademark for the personal brand?